coloursofnoise/Resources/Adding-Stylegrounds.md

 ## Parallax

-The **Parallax** section may seem complicated at first but it's actually quite easy to use and get used to.
+The **Parallax** section may seem complicated at first, but it's actually quite easy to use and get used to.
-Here's what it looks like and I will go in order, explaining what each of these sections do.
+Below is an image of what it looks like, followed by explanations of each of the parameters in order.
 ![Parallax Window](https://user-images.githubusercontent.com/64371989/80315026-5c177580-87f5-11ea-96fa-82edf32c95d8.png)

 ### Texture

-This is where you pick what your background will look like.
-Backgrounds that begin with bgs/number are the ones you should use as the ones starting with bgs/nameguysdsides_stylegrounds are from the D-sides Pack and if someone that doesn't have that mod the game will crash.
+In this parameter, you pick the actual image file that the parallax will use.
+Typically, you should only use background textures from the vanilla game (bgs/[number]) or ones you've inserted into your own mod (more on that below), as using backgrounds from other mods will add unnecessary dependencies.
 There also four other backgrounds that you can freely use at the bottom of the list: _purplesunset_, _darkswamp_, _mist_ and _northernlights_.

 ### Only

-This is where you pick in which rooms your background will appear. let's say you have three rooms, **a1, a2 and a3**.
-If you wanted your background to appear in all of those rooms, you'd put _a1,a2,a3_ in the Only section.
-You can alternatively put in _a*_.
-The * makes it so that the background appears in every room starting with the letter a.
-If you put just * then your background will appear in every room.
+This and the following parameter are where you pick the rooms your background will appear in.
+The internal room names that appear on the left in the main Ahorn window should be used, separated by commas but _not_ spaces if you want multiple (for example, "a1,b1,b2").
+The * can be used as a character stand-in, allowing you to include multiple rooms at once (for example, "a-*" will count every room that begins with "a-").

 ### Exclude

-This is very similar to the Only section.
-Here go all of the rooms you _don't_ want the background to appear.
-Let's say you have rooms **a1, a2, a3, a4 and a5** and you want the background to appear only in **a1 and a2**.
-You can put _a*_ in the Only section and then put _a3,a4,a5_ in the Exclude section.
+This follows the same format as the Only parameter, but it force-excludes rooms rather than including them.
+Anything placed in this parameter will have priority over commands from the Only parameter.

 ### Tag